Should you put a photo on your CV?

-No, you shouldn’t put a photo on your CV to avoid discrimination based on your appearance.
+Most CV templates do not provide space for headshots for a reason.
 An exception is if you’re applying to be an actor/model, and optionally if you feel your appearance would help you land a customer-facing role — but never if you’re concerned the employer would discriminate against you.

 Another exception is if you’re writing a CV for a job in a region that customarily uses CVs with photos for all types of job applications.
-Below are general lists of regions that usually expect a photo on your CV layout versus places that don’t need pictures.
+Below are general lists of regions that usually expect a photo on your CV format versus places that don’t need pictures.

 Just remember that there can still be varied requirements wherever you’re applying to work.
 So read the job advert carefully, research what applicants in your target region typically do, and check with your target employer if you’re unsure of whether a picture belongs to your CV structure.